Matrix representation of Magnetic pseudo-differential operators via tight Gabor frames: Abstract

 \section{Abstract}

-In this paper we use some ideas in \cite{FG-97, G-06} and consider the description of H\"{o}rmander type pseudo-differential operators on $\Rd$ ($d\geq1$), including the case of the magnetic pseudo-differential operators introduced in \cite{IMP-1, IMP-19}, with respect to a tight Gabor frame.
+In this paper we use some ideas from \cite{FG-97, G-06} and consider the description of H\"{o}rmander type pseudo-differential operators on $\Rd$ ($d\geq1$), including the case of the magnetic pseudo-differential operators introduced in \cite{IMP-1, IMP-19}, with respect to a tight Gabor frame.
 We show that all these operators can be identified with some infinitely dimensional matrices whose elements are strongly localized near the diagonal.
-Using this matrix representation, one can give short and elegant proofs to classical results like the Calder{\'o}n-Vaillancourt theorem and Beals' commutator criterion.
+Using this matrix representation, one can give short and elegant proofs to classical results like the Calder{\'o}n-Vaillancourt theorem and Beals' commutator criterion, { and also establish local trace-class criteria.}